apache/apisix/docs/en/latest/plugins/ext-plugin-post-resp.md

 The `ext-plugin-post-resp` plugin will be executed after the request gets a response from the upstream.

-After enabling this plugin, APISIX will use the [lua-resty-http](https://github.com/api7/lua-resty-http) library to make requests to the upstream.
+After enabling this plugin, APISIX will use the [lua-resty-http](https://github.com/api7/lua-resty-http) library to make requests to the upstream, this results in:

+- [proxy-control](./proxy-control.md) plugin is not available
+- [proxy-mirror](./proxy-mirror.md) plugin is not available
+- [proxy-cache](./proxy-cache.md) plugin is not available
+- [mTLS Between APISIX and Upstream](../mtls.md#mtls-between-apisix-and-upstream) function is not available yet

 See [External Plugin](../external-plugin.md) to learn more.

 :::note

-Execution of External Plugins will affect the behavior of the current request.
+Execution of External Plugins will affect the response of the current request.

+External Plugin does not yet support getting request context information.

+External Plugin does not yet support getting the response body of an upstream response.

 :::